ncatlab/nlab-content/pages/2925.md

 ## Idea

 The intermediate value theorem (IVT) is a fundamental principle of analysis which allows one to find a desired value by interpolation.
-Roughly speaking, it says that if Papa Bear\'s porridge is too hot and Mama Bear\'s porridge is too cold, then there must be some temperature of porridge (perhaps Baby Bear\'s) which is [just right](http://secure.wikimedia.org/wikipedia/en/wiki/The_Story_of_the_Three_Bears).
+Roughly speaking, it says that if Papa Bear\'s porridge is too hot and Mama Bear\'s porridge is too cold, then there must be some temperature of porridge which is [just right](http://secure.wikimedia.org/wikipedia/en/wiki/The_Story_of_the_Three_Bears).

 The IVT in its general form was not used by [[Euclid]].
 Although it is hard to doubt that Euclid believed that, for any given angle, there was an angle with one-third the measure, this angle cannot be constructed by the methods available to Euclid, so he would never refer to it.
 In contrast, [[Archimedes]] made general arguments in which a quantity is approached from above and below, allowing him not only to trisect the angle but also to calculate $\pi$.